octodemo/codeql-selective-analysis/README.md

 ```

 This uses the `dorny/paths-filter` action to identify the modified files and determine if there are any changes outside the "docs/" directory, the set a `changes_outside_docs` output from the job to be `true` if there are changes outside the docs directory and `false` if not. `dorny/paths-filter` provides a general globbing syntax based on https://github.com/micromatch/picomatch.

+> Note: it is important you do not exclude any files which may influence how the source code is analyzed

 If you prefer not to add a third-dependency, this list of modified files can instead be fetched using the GitHub API ([List pull requests files](https://docs.github.com/en/free-pro-team@latest/rest/pulls/pulls?apiVersion=2022-11-28#list-pull-requests-files)) and manually parsed for the relevant changed.